Installation¶

 in the terminal.

-Alternatives (e.g. g++) to the default Clang shipped with MacOS can
+Alternatives (e.g. g++) to the default Clang shipped with macOS can

 also be installed via brew.
 However, CMake is not always able to

-However, one has to make sure that the python3 executable and things
+However, one has to make sure that the python3 executable and

 to that version.
 An alternative way to install and manage different

-versions of Python without interference from MacOS’ internal Python
+versions of Python without interference from macOS’ internal Python

 https://github.com/pyenv/pyenv.